• Skip to primary navigation

 Instructions

-2. In a medium-sized mixing bowl, combine all dry ingredients.
+2. In a large mixing bowl, combine all dry ingredients.

-6. Remove from oven and cool 5 minutes in the baking pan, then transfer to a wire cooling rack.
-Remove the muffins from the silicone liners after they have cooled to room temperature.
+7. Remove the muffins from the oven and cool 10 minutes in the baking pan, then transfer to a wire cooling rack.

-7. Muffins best stored in an air-tight container in the fridge, up to one week.
+8. Store muffins in an airtight container in the fridge, up to one week.

 Notes